Rokiis1/roadmap/levels_of_testing/acceptance_testing/acceptance_testing.md

 ## Acceptance Testing

-Acceptance testing evaluates a system against **acceptance criteria, business requirements, user needs, and other relevant requirements** to determine whether it is acceptable to its intended stakeholders.
+Acceptance testing evaluates a system against **acceptance criteria, application requirements, user needs, and other relevant requirements** to determine whether it is acceptable to its intended stakeholders.

-The focus is less on the internal implementation of the system and more on whether it supports the required business processes and outcomes.
+The focus is less on the internal implementation of the system and more on whether it supports the required application processes and outcomes.
 Acceptance testing therefore considers the system from the perspective of customers, users, business representatives, operators or other stakeholders who must decide whether it is suitable for its intended use.

 ![Acceptance testing focus](./assets/images/acceptance_testing_focus.png)